deconf/Analytics-Insights/readme.txt

 - Bug Fix: unable to add new widgets on frontend

 = 4.6 =
-- Enhancement: Italian translation
+- Enhancement: Italian translation updated
-- Enhancement: Japanese translation
+- Enhancement: Japanese translation updated
-- Enhancement: Portuguese (Brazil) translation
+- Enhancement: Portuguese (Brazil) translation updated
 - Enhancement: introducing a manager class to keep track of all instances and their references
 - Enhancement: push the tracking code at the end of head section
 - Enhancement: better support for remove_action and wp_dequeue_script